atlanswer/antenna/blog/patch-antenna-pair-with-shared-radiator/index.md

 High isolation performance would be obtained when the CM impedance is equal to the DM impedance.

+> Both the main beam directions of the far-field patterns are deflected toward the side of the feeding port through using S-pins and C-pins.

+### Influences of User;s Head and Hand

+Probably no.

 ## Result

 ## Conclusion